-Join Justin Reznick for an in-depth discussion in this video Taking a long exposure of a moving train at night, part of Architectural Photography in Chicago: A Fine Art Approach.
+Join Justin Reznick for an in-depth discussion in this video Taking a long exposure of a moving train at night, part of Architectural Photography: A Fine Art Approach.

 - All right, it's nighttime here.…We've got the city lights out,…and through my scouting,…what I did is I found an S-curve…in the L train,…and so Chicago's got this great metro system,…and the trains sometimes go below,…sometimes go above the city,…and the L, you get these just wonderful trains…carving out through the neighborhood.…So right here, we're gonna get a nice curve…on the track.…I've got my camera set up…to take a long exposure.…Right now I'm gonna try 25 seconds.…My settings are f/11, ISO 80 at 25 seconds,…and I'm underexposed just a little bit…for those bright lights.…